leafo/lua-openai/README.md

 ##### `client:new_chat_session(...)`

 Creates a new [ChatSession](#chatsession) instance.
-A chat session is an abstraction over the chat completions API that stores the chat history.
+A chat session is an abstraction over the chat completions API that stores the chat history, and other state like model choice and available tools.
 You can append new messages to the history and request completions to be generated from it.
 By default, the completion is appended to the history.

 ##### `client:new_responses_chat_session(...)`